corona-warn-app/cwa-testresult-server/docs/architecture-overview.md

 ##	Introduction

 This document describes the component Test Result Server for the System “Corona Warn App”.
-In the world of the Corona Warn App the Testresult Server holds results of medical tests for SARS-CoV-2.
+In the world of the Corona Warn App the Test Result Server holds results of medical tests for SARS-CoV-2.

 This document links the overall system architecture.
 Please keep in mind, that this document is still **work-in-progress**.